stefanomelchionna/efficient_QKM_implementation/README.md

 The goal of the project is to create a universal implementation supporting kernels of all types and sizes.

 # PRELIMINARY RESULTS
-We tested our prototype on a IBM 127 qubits machine to compute a 10x10 symmetric kernel where each entry is computed by a 2 qubits circuit.
+We tested our prototype on a IBM 127 qubits machine (ibm_sherbrooke) to compute a 10x10 symmetric kernel where each entry is computed by a 2 qubits circuit.
 The default wisket-machine-learning implementation required the run of 45 jobs and 50 seconds of QPU time.
 Our implementation required a single job and 2 seconds of QPU time.
 On this particular task we were therefore 25x faster.